-The Management of Internet Names and Addresses: Intellectual Property Issues Report of the WIPO Internet Name Process
+Final Report of the WIPO Internet Domain Name Process

 EXECUTIVE SUMMARY

 Background

 Domain names are the human-friendly form of Internet addresses.
 While designed to serve the function of enabling users to locate computers in an easy manner, domain names have acquired a further significance as business identifiers and, as such, have come into conflict with the system of business identifiers that existed before the arrival of the Internet and that are protected by intellectual property rights.